Anku-yadav-001/60-Days-Evaluation-2/README.md

 Display a link to the Login Page only.
 All pages except the Login Page should be accessible only to logged-in users.
 If a user is not logged in, they should be redirected to the Login Page.
 This means that only the Login Page is a public route, while all other pages are private routes.

-1. **Home Page**: As soon as the user visits the Home Page, it should make an API call using Axios to the products endpoint API Docs to get the list of products and then display that list of products as cards in a grid layout:
+ **1. Home Page**: As soon as the user visits the Home Page, it should make an API call using Axios to the products endpoint API Docs to get the list of products and then display that list of products as cards in a grid layout:

 3 cards per row for large screens and above
 2 cards per row for medium screens and above